VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 • Consonants that double (little, bubble, barrel, summer, etc) simply have a line draw under it, or through the tail of the letter has one.
 </li>
 <li>I can't seem to find documentation on doing this anymore, but I know I've done it before ¯\_(ツ)_/¯</li>
+<li>Some languages do use extra symbols.
+Notable examples are <a href="https://en.wikipedia.org/wiki/APL_(programming_language)">APL</a> and languages that decended from it, like <a href="https://www.uiua.org">Uiua</a>.
+Others are a bit less extreme, like <a href="https://andrewshitov.com/2018/03/01/66-atomic-operations-in-perl-6/">how you use atomics in Raku</a>.
+Uiua is particularly notable for having a reasonable way for writing the weird symbols.</li>
 </ol>